Key highlights

 Key differences between add-on vs parked vs sub-domains

-• Parked domains: A parked domain is essentially an alias for your primary domain, redirecting traffic to the same website.
-Parked domains are used when you want to capture visitors from different variations of your domain name, such as alternative extensions (.net, .org) or common misspellings.
-This strategy helps protect your brand by ensuring that potential visitors land on your site no matter how they type in the URL
+A parked domain is essentially an alias for your primary domain, redirecting traffic to the same website.
+Parked domains are used when you want to capture visitors from different variations of your domain name, such as alternative extensions or common misspellings.
+This strategy helps protect your brand by ensuring that potential visitors land on your site no matter how they type in the URL.

 Final thoughts

-Understanding the difference between add-on, parked and sub-domains helps you manage your website more efficiently.
-Each domain type serves a unique purpose, whether you’re separating projects, protecting your brand or organizing content for better user experience.
+Understanding the difference between Add-on vs Parked vs Sub-Domains is essential for managing your website efficiently.
+Each domain type serves a unique purpose, whether you’re separating projects, protecting your brand or organizing content for a better user experience.
+Using the right setup can save you time, reduce complexity and help you scale your online presence effectively.

 With Bluehost, you can easily purchase, renew and manage all your domains through a simple and feature-rich domain manager.
-Choose the right domain setup to optimize your web strategy and support long-term growth.
+Whether you are hosting single domain vs multiple domain websites, Bluehost gives you the flexibility and tools to organize your projects and optimize your web strategy.

 An add-on domain is a separate website hosted under the same cPanel account as your primary domain’s website.
-While the primary domain points to your main website, addon domains link to their own directory and operate as independent sites.
+While the primary domain points to your main site, add-on domains link to their own directory and operate as independent websites.

-Yes, you can manage multiple add-on domains under a single hosting plan.
-Each add-on domain has its own directory and can host a separate website without needing additional hosting accounts.
+Yes, you can manage multiple add-on domains under one hosting account.
+Each add-on domain has its own directory, allowing you to run unique websites without purchasing additional hosting.

 In a cPanel account, add-on domains are linked to a specific folder within the hosting directory.
-This folder acts as the own directory for the add-on domain, allowing it to function independently from other websites.
+This folder stores the files, databases and resources for the addon domain, keeping it independent from other websites.

-Your primary domain’s website is the main site for your hosting account, while add-on domains allow you to host additional websites in their own directories under the same account.
-Each add-on domain functions independently.
+Your primary domain’s website is the main site for your hosting account, while add-on domains let you host multiple websites in separate directories.
+This setup is ideal for managing different projects under one control panel.